tountoye12/AsdProject/README.md

 * API Endpoints
 * Database Configuration

-This is a fully functional Java Spring Boot application is designed to manage customers, videos, video copies, and rentals.
-It provides RESTful API endpoints for performing CRUD operations on these entities.
-The application uses a modular structure with separate modules for Customer , Video, VideoCopy, and Rental, each encapsulating related functionality.
+This is a fully functional Java Spring Boot application is designed to manage employees, and retirement plan for employee.
+It provides RESFull API endpoints for performing CRUD operations on these entities.
+The application uses a modular structure with separate modules for Employee , RetirementPlan and User, each encapsulating related functionality.
 For API authentication/authorization I'm using JWT with Spring Security 6, where I am integrating JWT with Spring Security 6 .

 ### Technologies Used ###
 * Java